seqan/seqan3/doc/tutorial/pairwise_alignment/index.md

 - no free end-gaps (all free end-gap specifiers are set to `false`)
 - free end-gaps for the first sequence (free end-gaps are set to `true` for the first and to `false` for the second sequence)
-Using any other free end-gap configuration will disable the edit distance and fall back to the standard pairwise alignment and will not use the fast bitvector algorithm.
+Using any other free end-gap configuration will disable the edit distance algorithm, i.e. the fast bitvector algorithm, and will fall back to the standard pairwise alignment.

 ### Refine edit distance